decretist/ICMCL17/proceedings/ICMCL17.markdown

 second-recension *dicta* for themselves.[^17] As previously indicated, there is limited value in the results of machine reading by itself.
-The real value of the results of machine reading lies in the patterns that trained researchers see in them.
+The real value of the results of machine reading lies in the patterns that researchers see in them.

 Is it enough?
 No.

-I have tried to emphasize that the project I have discussed in this paper is very much a work in progress and that the results, although interesting, are limited to the *dicta*, and therefore should not be taken as anything more than a proof of concept.
+I have tried to emphasize that the project I have discussed in this paper is very much a work in progress and that the results, although interesting, are limited to the *dicta* and therefore should not be taken as anything more than a proof of concept.

 An unsystematic search through the Monumenta Germaniae Historica (MGH)